andrija1987/tasks/README.md

 session : Adds persistent session support gmp : Adds support for dev-libs/gmp (GNU MP library) -> to calculate IPv6 networks php PEAR support
 Usually most php modules all are built into default php installation.
-If some required modules are missing phpipam will fail with warning and notify you about them.
+If some required modules are missing tasks will fail with warning and notify you about them.

 You can check which php modules are enabled by issuing php -m in command line.

 .)
 How to install

-Just clone the git or copy folder in htdocs, and set the DB,port,username,password parameters in phpgen_settings.php file.
+Just clone the git or copy folder in htdocs, and set the DB,port,username,password(commented line) parameters in phpgen_settings.php file.
 Insert tasks.sql into your MySql Database( heidiSQL(opensource),phpmyadmin,MySql Workbench etc...) or just a command line

 mysql -u root -p[root_password] [database_name] < tasks.sql